linwoodc3/TwitterSnake/README.md

 ####FOR WINDOWS: Set up putty in order to SSH into EC2 instance
   In order to connect to your EC2 instance from a windows system, please follow [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

+####FOR UNIX (MAC or LINUX): SSH into your EC2 instance from the Terminal command line
+  In order to connect to your EC2 instance from a UNIX system, please follow [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

   * Mac or Linux users have a native SSH client.
 Get to your command line and enter:

  ```python